 - Tap to the index for the Memo field, after then delete

-Problem 2#MS Access Memo Field Truncated
+Problem 3#MS Access Memo Field Truncated

-So, here we have listed down some common causes of Access Memo Field Truncation along with it’s fixes.
+So, here we have listed down some common causes of Access Memo Field Truncation along with its fixes.

 To resolve this issue, you need to select the First instead of Group By within the memo field.
 Now the aggregation is performed on other fields of the table.
 Excluding the memo, so this time access will show the complete memo without truncating it.

 If you have commanded your Access database to return only distinct values, using the query.
 Then it’s obvious that your Access will compare the memo field with all other records.
-Sometime this comparison causes Memo truncation in Access.
+Sometimes this comparison causes Memo truncation in Access.

-For resolving this, you just need to open the Properties Sheet of Query and set Unique Values to No. Or else remove the DISTINCT key word in SQL View.
+For resolving this, you just need to open the Properties Sheet of Query and set Unique Values to No. Or else remove the DISTINCT keyword in SQL View.

-3#Issue: Format property
+Issue No 3: Format property

 Format property processes field for example you are applying display in lower case (<) or upper case (>).
 And to reduce the processing, Access truncates the memo field.